Skip to content ↓

 Higher and degree apprenticeships are likely to be very competitive and should not be seen as an 'easier' alternative to university.
 However, students are provided with support throughout the Sixth Form to ensure that they are informed and prepared for apprenticeship opportunities and vacancies when they arise.
 This includes:

-- Employers are invited into school to offer talks and lunchtime drop in sessions & help with practice interviews.
+• Employers are invited into school to offer talks and lunchtime drop-in sessions and help with practice interviews.

 Useful websites: